socallinuxexpo/scale-network/ansible/roles/bhyve/README.md

 # Bhyve Hypervisor

-We have two hypervisor hosts runnig bhyve and FreeBSD.
+We have two hypervisor hosts running bhyve and FreeBSD.

 ## Configuration